Exchangeability type properties of asset prices: Quasi-swap-invariance

 which in the non-weighted case simplifies to

-In the bivariate Black--Scholes case this result has been derived in~\cite{sch08} by directly analysing a slightly generalised version of the Margrabe formula.
-Section~\ref{sec:hedg} shows that this result can be used for semi-statically hedging certain slightly generalised swap-options in certain (in the bivariate case all) Black--Scholes economies. \end{example}
+In the bivariate Black--Scholes case this result has been derived in~\cite{schm10qf} by directly using a symmetry result in univariate Black--Scholes markets.
+Section~\ref{sec:hedg} shows that this result can be used for semi-statically hedging certain generalised swap-options in certain (in the bivariate case all) Black--Scholes economies. \end{example}

-Example~\ref{ex:q-two} demonstrates that turning to the more general quasi-swap-invariance concept also in the equal carrying cost case ($r_i=r_j$) yields considerably more flexibility for modelling the asset prices.
-In particular each three-asset Black--Scholes model is quasi quanto-swap-invariant with $\alpha$ determined from (\ref{eq:rbs}).
+Example~\ref{ex:q-two} demonstrates that turning to the more general quasi-swap-invariance concept also in the equal carrying cost case ($\lambda_i=\lambda_j$) yields considerably more flexibility for modelling the asset prices.
+In particular for e.g.\ $v=e_3$, each three-asset Black--Scholes model is quasi-swap-invariant with $\alpha$ determined from (\ref{eq:rbs}).